deftio/bitwrench/README.md

 (c) 2012- manu chatterjee

-bitwrench is a javascript library for useful functions such as:

-* HTML quick emits -- create a sortable table from a 2d array, create tabs, create HTML documents declaratively
+bitwrench is a javascript library for useful demo hacking and misc kitchen sink operations.
+Use it for throwing up quick web pages which don't depend on any server side framework but need a little prettyifcation or for visualizing quick data.
+For example when debugging C/C++ embedded projects where I don't want to clutter my build dir with lots of "weird web stuff" - just write a simple HTML page with bitwrench and still load/debug raw text files, JSON, arrays and other bits of embedded files with no extra dependancies.

+* **HTML quick emits** -- create HTML objects either client or server side from pure JSON.  useful for making quick components or dynamic content w/o any inline HTML
+	** html(["div", {class:"class1 class2", onclick:"myFunction(this)","This is the content"}]
+	** supports "deep" hieararchical JSON constructs and arrays ** registerFunction abilities allow functions to be passed statically to HTML elements (see docs)
-* color conversions and interpolation
+* **Color conversions and interpolation**
-* setting/getting cookies
-* a better typeof operator
+	** RGB, RGBa, HSL, HSLa, and theme generation both as numeric values also as CSS outputs
+* **setting/getting cookies**   with defautls
-* pretty printing json
+* **pretty printing json**
-* saving/loading application data files (works in both browser or node)
+* **Saving/Loading application data files** (works in both browser or node) ** save / load files as raw or JSON
-* getting URL parameters with defaults
+* **Getting URL parameters with defaults**
+	** simple parsing of URL params, also used for command line scripts
-* some data manipulation functions and other "random" things (interpolation, clipping, multi-d arrays, random())
+* **Data manipulation functions** and other "random" things (interpolation, clipping, multi-d arrays, random())
-* logging with dissolve (bw.log, bw.logd, bw.logExport)
+* **Logging** with time-stamps, messaging, and pretty printing (raw, HTML, and text) ** Logging also has auto dissolve so one can log a process and then dump later or suppress in 'production'
-* built-in docString support
+* **Built-in docString parsing** with extraction support

 There is no great structure here, just a bunch of kitchen sink things that seemed to be handy in alot of quick web dev situations.
 All non-dom specific calls can be run either server side or client side.